Trip Grade: Fitness level and Health

 There are some ATMs available in Lukla and Namche Bazaar (Everest Base Camp route).
 However, they are not reliable.
 There are chances these ATMs might not work.
 We recommend that travellers exchange their money in Kathmandu to avoid any inconvenience while trekking.
 In the Himalayan region, 95% of places don’t accept cards and only accept Nepalese currency from the local owner and shopkeeper.
 So, bring a sufficient amount of cash and ensure to bring enough money for your personal expense requirement.

 Please ensure that you have clean, new notes for money exchange because most established banks in Asia do not accept torn, old or faded foreign currency notes.

 Hot shower and Laundry service on the Everest Base Camp Trek

 Lodges do provide laundry services but are only available till the Namche bazaar.
 Above Namche Bazaar there is no laundry service provided by the lodges.
 So, self-hand washing is the only solution.
-Travelers can wash their clothes in the sink of a lodge where they are staying.
-They can either wash the clothes near local taps.
+Travellers can wash their clothes in the sink of the lodge where they are staying.
+They can either wash their clothes near local taps.

 Travel Insurance for Everest Base Camp Trek

 Everest Base Camp Trek is full of adventure and along the way, your journey gets exciting and a bit challenging.
 With these great adventures and challenges come potential risk factors such as altitude sickness, other unforeseen events, sudden climate change, natural disasters like avalanches, etc. The risks involved during trekking are unpredictable, so it’s better to have travel insurance ready prior to booking the trek.
 All the trekkers are required to provide a copy of their complete travel insurance policy to Eternal Himalaya.
 The policy of travel insurance must cover emergency medical and medical repatriation - including helicopter rescue and evacuation expenses at high altitudes (up to 6,000m).